To start, a quick definition from Wikipedia:

 Modularity: the degree to which a system's components may be separated and recombined, often with the benefit of flexibility and variety in use. — Wikipedia

-When a designer creates something, it is comprised of pixels, ink drops, pencil markings, brush strokes, [insert your art media here].
+When an identity designer creates something, it is comprised of pixels, ink drops, pencil markings, brush strokes.
 In this sense, the designer is adhering to a set of rules (or modules), however small they are.
-Now enlarge the smallest unit (the humble pixel) to a larger unit: a motif, a narrative, a grid, etc. From here, start to think of your modular unit as the cornerstone of a branding system.
+Now enlarge the smallest unit (the humble pixel) to a larger unit: a motif, a narrative, a grid, etc. From here, start to think of your modular unit as the cornerstone of a brand identity system.

-At the heart of modular systems lie an intense struggle: consistency vs inconsistency.
+At the heart of dynamic branding systems lie an intense struggle: consistency vs inconsistency.
 Consistency, being the idea that any touchpoint evokes the accurate perception of the brand; inconsistency (more accurately: uniqueness, fluidity or adaptability), being the differentiator that brings character and intrigue.
-Building upon the modular unit with the successful marriage of these two contrasting concepts is the beginning of a brand that makes sense...
+Building upon the modular unit with the successful marriage of these two contrasting concepts is the beginning of a brand identity that makes sense...

-So it makes sense that modern identity systems are implementing fluidity.
-New and various formats and screen sizes necessitate adaptable brands.
+Modern identity systems are implementing fluidity.
+New and various formats and screen sizes necessitate adaptable dynamic brands.
 But apart from it’s visual responsiveness, breaking apart brand elements and reimagining them in different conceptual ways is intriguing to the consumer.
-It adds flexibility to the message without introducing confusion.
-In the end, it should solidify the essence of the brand.
-Let’s look at three approaches to the modular concept.
+It adds dynamic to the message without introducing confusion.
+In the end, it should solidify the essence of the brand identity you create.
+Let’s look at three approaches who successfully integrated dynamic branding.

 The MIT Media Lab Approach